JaniceEstes/Cybersecurity_Project_1/README.md

 14. Make sure the username for your ELK machine is found within /etc/ansible/ansible.cfg under "remote users".

-   -Here is what the ansible.cfg file looks like:
+   - Here is what the ansible.cfg file looks like:

    <a href="https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/Remote%20Users.png"><img src=https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/Remote%20Users.png></a>

 15. You must update the playbook to include the username(s) that match your webservers and your ELK server.

-  -Here is where you need to confirm your host is correct, and where you need to change the "remote user" name to your own for the ELK server:
+  - Here is where you need to confirm your host is correct, and where you need to change the "remote user" name to your own for the ELK server:

    <a href="https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/Update%20the%20playbook.png"><img src=https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/Update%20the%20playbook.png></a>